melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ## Map
-A map showing the scope of the two vermilion rockfish assessments and depicting boundaries at Point Conception (\PtC) that separates the two assessments.
-THe northern model is bounded by the California/Oregon border and the southern model is bounded by the U.S./ Mexico border at the south (Figure \@ref(fig:assess-area)).
+A map showing the scope of the two California vermilion rockfish assessments and depicting boundaries at Point Conception (\PtC) that separates the two assessments.
+THe northern model is bounded by the California/Oregon border (\CAOR) and the southern model is bounded by the U.S./ Mexico border at the south (Figure \@ref(fig:assess-area)).
-Cape Mendocino (\CapeM) is also noted as it is a management boundary for the minor shelf rockfish complex.
+Cape Mendocino (\CapeM) is also noted as it is a management boundary for the Pacific Fishery Management Council (PFMC) "minor shelf rockfish" stock complex.

 ## Ecosystem Considerations

-This stock assessment does not explicitly incorporate trophic interactions, habitat factors (other than as inform relative abundance indices) or environmental factors into the assessment model, but a brief description of likely or potential ecosystem considerations are provided below.
+This stock assessment does not explicitly incorporate trophic interactions, habitat factors (other than as they inform relative abundance indices) or environmental factors into the assessment model, but a brief description of likely or potential ecosystem considerations are provided below.